coldtaco/deezer-listener/README.md

 # deezer-listener
- Listens to deezer tracks for you when you listen to it offline
+ Listens to deezer tracks for you when you listen to it offline, contributing to artists' statistics on the site.

  Requirements
  ```